mitchypi/fantasybball/design.md

 - Box scores: clicking a scoreboard card fetches `boxscores/<game_id>.json`, renders home/away player tables, and caches the payload in IndexedDB for offline viewing.
 - Place Bet: validate bankroll; compute potential payout from American odds; persist slip to `bets`; update `system.pending*`.
 - Settlement: when viewing a date, attempt to settle pending bets whose games have final scores using in-browser rules (`settlement.ts`).
 Update bankroll: `available = initial + settledDelta - pendingStake`.
+- Sportsbook and casino widgets maintain lifetime wager/profit totals in `system`, surfacing them in the top-bar for quick tracking across sessions.
 - Odds markets: moneyline, spread, and total chips are rendered per game; spreads/totals include their point values, and chips disable automatically once the day is simulated.
 - Offline: once a scoreboard is fetched, it is cached in IDB; the app works offline for previously viewed dates.